MrWhok/HTB-Active_Directory_Enumeration_and_Attacks/README.md

     evil-winrm -i ACADEMY-EA-DC03.FREIGHTLOGISTICS.LOCAL -u sapsso -p 'pabloPICASSO'
     ```
     Once we logged in, we can read the flag.
 The answer is `burn1ng_d0wn_th3_f0rest!`.

+## Defensive Considerations
+### Additional AD Auditing Techniques
+#### Tools
+1. PingCastle
+2. ADRecon
+3. Group3r
+4. AD Explorer

+Those tools can also used for reconnaissance and enumeration phase of Active Directory.